freedomtowin/kernelml/README.md

 ### Non Linear Coefficients - Sinusoids

 The optimizer returns a history of parameters for every iteration.
-Each parameter in the history fits the data slightly different.
-A combination of the predicted values from these parameters ensembled together to improve results.
+Each parameter in the history fits the data slightly differently.
+Using a combination of the predicted values from these parameters, ensembled together, can improve results.

 ```python
 def sin_least_sqs_loss(x,y,w):